Do Cats Get Urinary Blockage More Often in the Fall?

 If urine is prevented from exiting the bladder, pressure within the urinary tract can damage the kidneys.
 Urine contains metabolic waste products that the body must eliminate; urethral obstruction causes these toxins to build up.
 In addition, the bladder wall may be stretched to the point where muscle function is lost; in the worst cases, it ruptures.

-A urethral obstruction is an emergency situation and you should go to your veterinarian immediately if you suspect that your pet is “blocked.”
+A urethral obstruction is an emergency, and you should go to your veterinarian immediately if you suspect that your pet is “blocked.”
 If not treated quickly, pets with a urinary obstruction can die a painful death from complications.

 What Happens When You Take Your Blocked Cat to the Vet

-As soon as you arrive at your veterinarian’s office, your cat will be examined to determine if his bladder is enlarged and whether an obstruction is likely.
-This is a quick and easy diagnosis by the veterinary team, gently feeling the size of your cat’s bladder by feeling the abdomen.
+As soon as you arrive at your veterinarian’s office, your cat will be examined to determine if their bladder is enlarged and whether an obstruction is likely.
+This is a quick and easy diagnosis by the veterinary team, gently feeling the size of your cat’s bladder by touching the abdomen.

 If an obstruction is confirmed, your cat will likely get emergency treatment and stabilization will be initiated.

-Your veterinarian may recommend any or all of the following diagnostics and procedures:
+Your veterinarian may recommend any or all the following diagnostics and procedures:

-Treatment involves IV fluids, antibiotics, and medications to relax the urethra in order to allow material to pass through it.
+Treatment involves IV fluids, antibiotics, and medications to relax the urethra and allow material to pass through it.

 In some cats, surgery may be required to remove bladder stones.
-If cats repeatedly “block” a surgery called a “P.U.” or a perineal urethrostomy and be performed.
+If a cat has recurring blockages, a surgery called a “P.U.” or a perineal urethrostomy may be performed.
 This surgery makes the urethral opening permanently larger, thus reducing the risk of future obstructions.

 Can Feline Urinary Blockages Be Prevented?

 Unfortunately, it is very difficult to prevent feline urethral obstructions, as it is not always known what causes them in the first place.
-Diet, water intake, bladder infections, and obesity can have a role in the formation of urinary stones and sludge which cause the urinary blockage.
+Diet, water intake, bladder infections, and obesity can help form urinary stones and sludge, which cause urinary blockage.

 Bladder infections may have a role in the formation of urinary sediment, stones, and scar tissue, so infections should be treated promptly.

 Increasing water intake may also be beneficial.
-Don’t forget to leave fresh water for your pets at all times.
-Running fountains also encourage many cats to drink more water, but some cats refuse to use these fountains all together.
+Don’t forget to leave fresh water for your pets.
+Running fountains also encourages many cats to drink more water, but some cats refuse to use these fountains all together.